"When should I tell my child they're adopted?"

 The information you share should be appropriate to the age of the child.
 Avoid sharing information that will make your child resent their birth mother or think less of them.
 It is natural for the child to get hurt or upset as he or she tries to grasp the implications of adoption.
 But if you talk about adoption in an open, honest, and caring way, it will significantly minimize any hurt.
 If you don't know the answers to certain questions, admit it.
 Just let the child know that it is okay to talk about adoption and that you are willing to answer any questions related to it.
 This will greatly build the confidence of the child in you and make it easier for him/her to digest the information shared.

-A wonderful resource for talking about your child's adoption story is the adoption webinar "Talking about Adoption With Your Child."
+A wonderful resource for learning how to talking about your child's adoption story is the adoption webinar "Talking about Adoption With Your Child."

 In the webinar, you'll hear from two experienced adoptive mothers share what worked to help their child understand their own unique adoption story.
 Tune in and get tips on where to start, and how to make adoption a topic that’s open for discussion as a child grows up.